-2021 Consumer Confidence Report for Public Water System ROSS WSC
+2024 Consumer Confidence Report for Public Water System ROSS WSC

-This is your water quality report for January 1 to December 31, 2021

-ROSS WSC provides ground water from the Trinity Aquifer located in McLennan County.
+This is your water quality report for January 1 to Decembe er 31, 2024 For more information regarding this report contact: ROSS WSC provides Ground Water from the Trinity Aquife County. er located in McLennan Name Barry Hand county.
+Phone (254) 829-1289 Este reporte incluye información importante sobre el agua para tomar.

-For more information regarding this report contact:

-Name Barry Hand

-Phone 254-829-1289

-The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of

-Este reporte incluye información importante sobre el agua para tomar.
 Para asistencia en español, favor de llamar al telefono (254) 829-1289.

-Definitions and Abbreviations

-Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.

-Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Definitions and Abbreviations Definitions and Abbreviations The following tables contain scientific terms and measure easures, some of which may require explanation.
+Action Level: The concentration of a contaminant which, if exceede eded, triggers treatment or other requirements which a water system must follow.
 Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.

-Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.

-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+Level 1 Assessment: A Level 1 assessment is a study of the water system t water system. o identify potential problems and determine (if possible) why total coliform bacteria have been found in our Level 2 Assessment: A Level 2 assessment is a very detailed study of the w and/or why total coliform bacteria have been found in e water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occur Ind in our water system on multiple occasions.
+Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in c rinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below wl v which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.